Middlecon/DBImport/docs/airflow.rst

 Hive SQL Script
 ^^^^^^^^^^^^^^^
-Executes all Hive queries in a file with the help of ``manage --runHiveScript=<FILE``.
-The <FILE> is a text file containing a one or many SQL Hive commands.
-The ``manage --runHiveScript`` is actually just a wrapper around beeline who will be the tool that executes the <FILE>.
+Executes all Hive queries in a file with the help of ``manage --runHiveScript=<FILE>``.
+The <FILE> is a text file containing one or many SQL Hive commands.
+The ``manage --runHiveScript`` is actually just a wrapper around *beeline* who will be the tool that executes the <FILE>.
 The file to use is configured in the *task_config* column.

 JDBC SQL
 ^^^^^^^^